Kevin Smith Is Proof Positive That Fan Service Currently Dominates The Usually Money Driven Entertainment Industry

 Kevin Smith proudly championed geek-culture before the dominance of the Marvel Cinematic Universe (MCU).
 Before the multiple shows that make up the combined might of The CW’s shared DC TV universe.
 And before almost every film and tv show dominating the box office and ratings were based on previously successful properties in comics, novels or fantasy lore.
 He’s actually the first person to put Stan Lee in a movie, giving him a significant roll in his sophomore film Mallrats.

-How Kevin Smith Turned His Love Of Telling Stories Into A Non-Film Related Career
+How Smith Turned His Love of Telling Stories Into a Non-Film Related Career

 Smith constantly shares his successes, failures, interests and hours of anecdotes about his personal experiences in Hollywood as an every day guy.
 Smith’s reluctance to become ‘Hollywood’, and his experiences make ‘stardom’ and an industry very much out of touch for most people, seem accessible and relatable.
 Smith’s humility at accepting and even mocking his, sometimes larger than life failures, (Yoga Hosers) constantly endears him to all kinds of audiences.